It’s July 2018 and it’s high time to update our “Why” page!

-Below you will see why you should consider us if you are a:
+Below you will see why you should consider being part of the Gorilla Highlands initiative if you are a:

 • traveller seeking something different, authentic, safe yet adventurous

 • travel agency/tour operator from East Africa or elsewhere wishing to go beyond gorilla tracking

 • hotelier or tour operator in the region, eager to see more team work and interested in pooling resources